fedbiomed/fedbiomed/envs/vpn/README.md

 ## requirements

 Supported operating systems for using containers :
-  - tested on **Fedora 35**, should work for recent RedHat based Linux
+  - tested on **Fedora 38**, should work for recent RedHat based Linux
-  - tested on **Ubuntu 22.04**, should work for recent Debian based Linux
+  - should work for **Ubuntu 22.04 LTS** and recent Debian based Linux
   - tested on recent **MacOS X**
-  - tested on **Windows 10** 21H2 with WSL2 using a Ubuntu-20.04 distribution, should work with most Windows 10/11 and other recent Linux distributions
+  - should work on **Windows 11** with WSL2 using a Ubuntu-22.04 distribution

 Pre-requisites for using containers :